 All of these items can be bought in Portugal, just let us know when you arrive and we can run you to the shop on the way

-- Clothes you don’t mind getting torn or dirty, bring your worst clothes please, we live on a farm
+- Clothes you don’t mind getting torn or dirty, bring your worst clothes please, we live on a farm (we have loads of old clothes people have left you can boorow)

 - Torch – ideally a head torch with spare batteries.